 - Parenting challenges

-- Need for validation and feelings of inadequacy
+- Need for validation, struggles with insecurities, and feelings of inadequacy

-- Struggles with stress, anxiety, and depression (which in men may present as irritability and/or anger)
+- Stress, anxiety, and depression (which in men may present as irritability and/or anger)

-- Desire to better understand emotions, relationships, and how to feel more fulfilled
+- Desire to better understand self, emotions, relationships, and how to feel more fulfilled

 - Career problems, leadership development, and work/life balance challenges

-If you are a man considering counseling please know that many men share your struggles and have discovered the benefit of having a confidential, supportive, and completely non-judgmental environment to explore their concerns and find solutions.
+If you are a man considering counseling please know that many men experience similar issues and have discovered the benefit of having a confidential, supportive, and completely non-judgmental environment to explore them and find solutions.
 Please let me know how I can assist you.